Skånevik: History

 The parish of Skonevig was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 The spelling of the name was changed in the early 20th century to its present spelling of Skånevik.
 On 1 January 1965, the municipality of Skånevik was dissolved due to the recommendations of the Schei Committee during a period of many municipal mergers across Norway.
 The area of Skånevik situated south of the Skånevikfjord and Åkrafjorden, as well as the parts of Skånevik located north of the fjord and east of the village of Åkra (population: 1,493) were merged with the neighboring municipality of Etne to the south.
 The rest of Skånevik lying north of the fjord and west of Åkra (population: 1,189), became a part of the neighbouring municipality of Kvinnherad to the north.

+Name

+The municipality (originally the parish) is named after the old Skaanevik farm (Skǫðinarvik) since the first Skånevik Church was built there.
+The meaning of the first element is uncertain.
+It may be the plura form of the word skaði which means "harm" or "danger".
+The last element is vin which means "meadow" or "pasture".
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Skaanevik with the digraph "aa", and after this reform, the name was spelled Skånevik, using the letter å instead.

+Government

+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

 Municipal council

 The municipal council (Heradsstyre) of Skånevik was made up of representatives that were elected to four year terms.
 The party breakdown of the final municipal council was as follows: